Luiz-Fernando-Oliveira/setor.automotivo/README.md

-# Análise I-O do setor automobilístico
+# Análise Insumo-Produto do setor automobilístico
 Análise do setor automotivo usando o método do Insumo-Produto (Python)

 # bibliotecas